headzoo/etcdsh/man.md

 COMMANDS
 --------
+Type help from the shell prompt to view a list of commands.
 The following commands are available from within the shell.

 `ls` - Lists the contents of the working directory.
 The output contains 5 columns: CreatedIndex, ModifiedIndex, TTL, Type, Name.
 For example: